colour-science/colour-science.org/posts/colour-040-is-available.rst

 .. description:
 .. type: text

-We are pleased to announce that after over a year of work `Colour 0.4.0 <https://github.com/colour-science/colour/releases/tag/v0.4.0>`__ has been released!
+We are pleased to announce that after over a year of work, `Colour 0.4.0 <https://github.com/colour-science/colour/releases/tag/v0.4.0>`__ has been released!